 Hey everyone!
 I’m sure by now most of you know that the ColourPop No Filter Foundation is officially on the market.
 I ordered it the day it dropped in store but due to my location I had to wait weeks for my order to arrive.
 Luckily I didn’t have a customs charge in addition to the wait!
-No Filter Foundation has been highly requested of ColourPop since the beauty world went mad for their No Filter Concealer so I was very excited when they released a $12 foundation under the same name.
+No Filter Foundation has been highly requested of ColourPop since the beauty world went mad for their No Filter Concealer and I was very excited when they released a $12 foundation under the same name.
 I’ve been wearing it everyday for a week now.
 Let’s get into my review!

 ColourPop No Filter Foundation Review

 ColourPop No Filter Foundation retails for $12USD and contains 25ml of foundation.
 This is just under 1oz which strikes me as odd, most foundations I’ve used are at least 1oz, and normally 1.7oz at that.
 No Filter Foundation comes in 42 different shades in a wide range of warm and cool tones.

 This foundation claims to have a lightweight, natural matte finish.
-It is meant to be full coverage but can be sheered out with a sponge which you can see in my YouTube video.
+It’s meant to be full coverage but can be sheered out with a sponge which you can see in my YouTube video.
 No Filter Foundation also contains soft-blurring pigments and is oil free.

 For a $12 bottle I’m so impressed that the bottle is glass.
 It has a nice weight to it AND has a twist lock pump.
 I love when my foundations have a pump, when I have to flip a bottle upside down to get the product out it tends to get everywhere when I do my makeup!
 In addition to the functional packaging No Filter Foundation also has pretty little white stars all over the bottle.

 Application & Coverage